MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 - **Cancel Balance** The quantity shortage amount will be canceled and the quantity you have available at the site will be sold.
 For example, if you entered 5 for the quantity ordered for an item but have 3 available in inventory, the quantity ordered remains at 5, the quantity invoiced is set to 3, the quantity canceled is set to 2.

 - **Distribute** When you select Distribute and close the Sales Quantity Shortage Options window, the Sales Item Quantity Distribution Entry window opens.
 In this window, you can substitute items and sell items from another site.
-For more information, see *Selling an item from another site* on page 132 or *Substituting an item* on page 133.
+For more information, see [Selling an item from another site](#selling-an-item-from-another-site) or [Substituting an item](#substituting-an-item).

 If you’re using extended pricing and you choose to distribute the shortage, and if a promotion exists for the item and quantity you entered, the Promotion Alert window will open, where you can accept or reject the promotion.
 If the promotion is for a free item, the Promotion Alert window will not open.